History of metallurgy in China: Copper & Bronze

-Bronze technology was imported to China from the steppes.
-The oldest bronze object found in China was a knife found at a Majiayao culture site in Dongxiang, Gansu, and dated to 2900–2740 BC.
-Further copper and bronze objects have been found at Machang-period sites in Gansu.
-Metallurgy spread to the middle and lower Yellow River region in the late 3rd millennium BC.
-Contacts between the Afanasievo culture and the Majiayao culture and the Qijia culture have been considered for the transmission of bronze technology.
-From around 2000 BC, cast bronze objects such as the socketed spear with single side hook were imported and adapted from the Seima-Turbino culture.

-The Erlitou culture (c.
-1900 – 1500 BC), Shang dynasty (c.
-1600 – 1046 BC) and Sanxingdui culture (c.
-1250 – 1046 BC) of early China used bronze vessels for rituals (see Chinese ritual bronzes) as well as farming implements and weapons.
+The Erlitou culture, Shang dynasty, and Sanxingdui cultures of early China used bronze vessels for rituals (see Chinese ritual bronzes) as well as farming implements and weapons.
 By 1500 BC, excellent bronzes were being made in China in large quantities, partly as a display of status, and as many as 200 large pieces were buried with their owner for use in the afterlife, as in the Tomb of Fu Hao, a Shang queen.

 In the tomb of the first Qin Emperor and multiple Warring States period tombs, extremely sharp swords and other weapons were found, coated with chromium oxide, which made the weapons rust resistant.
 The layer of chromium oxide used on these swords was 10 to 15 micrometers and left them in pristine condition to this day.
 Chromium was first scientifically attested in the 18th century.

-The beginning of new breakthroughs in metallurgy occurred towards the Yangzi River's south in China's southeastern region in the Warring States period such as gilt-bronze swords.
+During the Warring States period, bronze-working traditions in southern China produced increasingly elaborate weapons and decorative objects, including gilt-bronze swords.